Using Immigration Forms

 "Fillable" Immigration Forms

-To further improve customer service, forms are being revised and provided in a format that allows you to fill them out on your computer, print them out, and mail it to the appropriate USCIS office in order to file for a benefit.
+To further improve service, forms are being revised and provided in a format that allows you to fill them out on your computer, print them out, and mail it to the appropriate USCIS office in order to file for a benefit.

 Downloading and Printing Immigration Forms